 Welcome to Prof. Drapeau's website

 MARTIN DRAPEAU, M.P.s, Ph.D., is a clinical psychologist and professor of counselling psychology and psychiatry at McGill University, and an adjunct professor of clinical psychology at the University of Sherbrooke.
-He currently serves as Program Director for the Counselling Psychology graduate programs at McGill.
 He is the Chair of the McGill Psychotherapy Process Research Group (MPPRG) and Co-Chair of Science & Practice in Psychology, a research group dedicated to disseminating best practices in psychology.
 His research is in the area of psychotherapy process and outcome, of best practices in psychology, and of knowledge translation and dissemination.
 He has received research funding from CIHR, FRSQ, SSHRC, CFI, MDEIE, and DAAD, amongst others, and has published extensively in scholarly journals.
 Dr. Drapeau is also affiliated with a number of research groups in Quebec, including Qualaxia, a network of researchers, experts, decision-makers, and clinicians who are committed to improving the quality of care in mental health, the Réseau de Recherche en Santé des Populations du Québec, the RENARD Research Group and the International Centre for Comparative Criminology of the University of Montreal.

 Dr. Drapeau has a small private practice in Westmount.
 These services are offered at Medipsy Psychological Services.
 Please note that this is by appointment only.
 Medipsy offers a variety of clinical services, including:

 - Sex therapy

 - ADHD coaching